Let me take just a brief moment to put together a timeline today.

 Anyway, I'm starting to be redundant here, but I can't.

-No, no, I'm gonna tell you.
+No, no, I'm going to tell you.

-I'm gonna tell you here's here's what you need to know about Benghazi, folks.
+Here's what you need to know about Benghazi, folks.

 In the first place, there's not even any evidence that anybody in Libya ever saw that video.

-There is don't I don't care what you hear from other people.
+I don't care what you hear from other people.

-There's no evidence that anybody in Libya, which is where Benghazi is, for those of you in Rio Linda, ever saw the video.
+I'm telling you, there's no evidence that anybody in Libya, which is where Benghazi is, for those of you in Rio Linda, ever saw the video.

 Libya was at the time.

-We had gotten rid of Qaddafi.
+We had gotten rid of Gaddafi.

-This was supposed to be Hillary Clinton's grand performance as Secretary of State, regime change without a shot being fired, no boots on the ground.
+This was supposed to be Hillary Clinton's grand performance as Secretary of State.

-Conducting warfare, the smart way of doing diplomacy.
+It was supposed to be the smart way, conducting warfare, the smart way of doing diplomacy.

-Libya was, and it still is in total shambles.
+Libya was, and it still is, in total shambles.

 Say, what do you want about a Qaddafi?